semgrep/semgrep/README.md

 </p>
 </br>

-Semgrep is a fast, open-source, static analysis tool for finding bugs and enforcing code standards at editor, commit, and CI time.
+Semgrep is a fast, open-source, static analysis engine for finding bugs, detecting vulnerabilities in third-party dependencies, and enforcing code standards.
 [Get started →.](#getting-started)

 Semgrep analyzes code locally on your computer or in your build environment: **code is never uploaded**.

 Its rules look like the code you already write; no abstract syntax trees, regex wrestling, or painful DSLs.
-Here's a quick rule for finding Python `print()` statements, run it online in Semgrep's Playground by clicking the image:
+Here's a quick rule for finding Python `print()` statements.
+Run it online in Semgrep’s Playground by clicking the image:

 <p align="center">
     <a href="https://semgrep.dev/s/ievans:print-to-logger"><img src="https://raw.githubusercontent.com/returntocorp/semgrep/develop/doc/playground-example.png" width="582" alt="Semgrep rule example for finding Python print() statements"/></a>